Revocable Living Trusts: The Facts and Fiction

-Over the last ten to fifteen years much has been written about the Revocable Living Trust (RLT) by estate and financial planners, some of which has been factually accurate and some of which has been purely fictional.
-In truth, there are a number of benefits as well as some drawbacks to a RLT.
-While many default to a last will and testament when planning the future of their estate, I urge seniors to consider the RLT as a potentially preferable option.
+Over the last ten to fifteen years much has been written about the Revocable Living Trust (RLT), by estate and financial planners, some of which has been factually accurate and some of which has been purely fictional.

 What is a Revocable Living Trust?

 - No gift tax consequences of making transfer of assets to the trust; and Continuation of asset management of Trust assets in the event of disability or incapacity of Grantor.

-- You must transfer (re-title) all of your assets, including the titles to any real property, to the RLT during your lifetime.
-Additionally, any assets acquired during the trust's existence must be transferred to the trust.
+- You must transfer all of your assets, including title to any real property to the Trust during your lifetime.
+Additionally, any assets acquired during the Trust’s existence must be transferred to the Trust; and

-- The cost of having an attorney prepare a RLT can be a little than the cost of preparing a last will and testament.
+- The cost of having an attorney prepare a RLT can be greater than the cost of preparing a Last Will and Testament.

 A RLT does not have any estate tax planning advantages over a Last Will and Testament.